ADACS-Australia/PyFHD/docs/source/develop/contribution_guide.md

   11.000000       2.0000000
   3.0000000       4.0000000
   ```
-* Indexing arrays using other arrays can also lead to ~~dumb~~ *interesting* behaviour, if we follow our test array again of 4 values and we try to access the 5th element of the array we expectedly get an error.
+* Indexing arrays using other arrays can also lead to <del>dumb</del> *interesting* behaviour, if we follow our test array again of 4 values and we try to access the 5th element of the array we expectedly get an error.
     ```idl
     IDL> test = [[1.,2.],[3.,4.]]
     IDL> test[5]